Updated: August 10, 2022

 - Create a budget that covers all your student needs.

 - Open a savings account and only withdraw the exact amount you need every 1-2 weeks.

 - Use money management apps.

 - Sharing beach or mountaineering photos on Facebook sounds enticing, but it’s not as important as your future financial stability.
 Have staycations instead.
-If you feel the need to travel, learn to save up for it instead of cramming for the budget to go on the trip.
+If you need to travel, learn to save up for it instead of cramming for the budget to go on the trip.

 - Take advantage of discounts for food, transportation, and so on.

 - Learn how to haggle.
 It’s a skill that only you can teach yourself.